-Ebola virus disease (EVD), also known as Ebola, is a severe illness that starts with the abrupt onset of fever, usually with headache, malaise and myalgia and can lead to severe multisystem illness in which the vascular system is damaged.
-Ebola has been associated with historical outbreaks in several Central African countries, including a large outbreak in West Africa from 2014 to 2016.
+Ebola disease, also known as Ebola, is a severe illness that starts with the abrupt onset of fever, usually with headache, malaise and myalgia and can lead to severe multisystem illness.
+Ebola is caused by viruses that belong to the Orthoebolavirus genus of the filoviridae family.

 • Fever